-Description An LLB alternate unit, Foundations of Indian Law is taught intensively at a selected Indian university.
-The unit introduces students to the basic structure of the Indian legal system, its laws and the legal culture.
-Through seminars and field trips to Indian courts and law firms, the unit aims to develop your understanding of how the Indian legal system has developed in its political and cultural contexts.
+Description This subject is taught intensively at selected Indian university law schools.
+The subject introduces students to the basic structure of the Indian legal system, its laws and the legal culture.
+Through seminars and field trips to Indian courts and law firms, the subject aims to develop student understanding of how the Indian legal system has developed in its political and cultural contexts.
 It covers the Indian legal systems at the general level and in relation to specific law, such as contracts, human rights and labour law, Corporate Social Responsibility, Indian Stock Exchange and Trading Law, Corporate Governance and Board Diversity.

 Discipline Law, Not Elsewhere Classified.